Read by product builders at teams like

 Is it just a list of links?

-No. Links might be part of it, but the point isn’t to send you more tabs to open.
-The useful bit is the thinking around the thing: what changed, why it matters, and what you might do with it.
+No. Links might be part of the research, but they are not the product.
+The useful bit is the judgement around the thing: what changed, why it matters, what trade-off is hiding there, and what you can take from it.

 How long does it take to read?